zhiming99/rpc-frmwrk/README.md

 5. Support for more languages

 ---
+[`Sat 14 Nov 2020 01:49:44 PM Beijing`]
+1. Added a preliminary version of python support, which can run the echo test so far.
+2. The multithreading issue with Python makes some trouble in evtcli.py.
+So the event test cannot pass yet.
+3. The python server is yet to develop, as well as streaming support.
+Anyway, it is a lot easier than the C/C++ version.

 [`Thu 22 Oct 2020 10:41:46 AM Beijing`]
 1. Fixed some long standing bugs.
 2. Move on to add support for Python.